 I have been working as a therapist full time since 2007.
 I've gained significant counselling experience with adults, and young people.
 I have worked extensively with anxiety, stress, depression, relational difficulties and many other complex issues.

 I'm offering you a 45 minute free initial consultation as I find this time invaluable.
 It gives you an opportunity to meet with me in person, see if you feel comfortable, if I am the right person for you and ask any questions you may have.
 Importantly, this time allows me an insight into your experiences, feelings and needs.
 Together we can explore your options.
 Remember you are under no obligation to book a further session with me following this meeting.
 I could offer you other suggestions, or of course you may wish to take some time to think and reflect.

-Counselling sessions are fairly priced My standard rate is £40 per session.
+Counselling sessions standard rate is £45 per session.
 When counselling is paid for by a company or charity on behalf of an employee or volunteer, this rate will vary according to invoice terms and required documents or reports.

 I have a payment at the time of booking policy and you can pay by cash cheque or bank transfer.
 I do not accept card payments.

 I understand it may feel difficult to explore your feelings and experiences with a stranger.
 This is not unusual, some describe it as difficult to make the first contact.
 However something I hear most often is that after our first meeting there is relief and it's something they wish they had done a long time ago.

 I assure you I'll walk your path with you with great care, compassion, understanding, and importantly, at your pace.
 This will be your space, nobody else's.